programmerbrown/project_two-general-assembly-my_wino_friends/README.md

 * Find an icon for the Account Settings page that I can load in my application
 * Redirect from '/users' to somewhere else...the '/users' should not be accessible
 * You need to put in some code to handle the case when a url is broken or not present
+* Add a table to the wine list